-1. Parenting plan, parental responsibility order, and time-sharing schedule

-1.1 Jurisdiction The parties' child is X. This court has subject matter jurisdiction and personal jurisdiction over the parties and the child.
+- 1. Parenting plan, parental responsibility order, and time-sharing schedule - 1.1 Jurisdiction The parties' children are X and Y. This court has subject matter jurisdiction and personal jurisdiction over the parties and the children.
 This court has jurisdiction over all parenting issues under the Uniform Child Custody Jurisdiction and Enforcement Act, the International Child Abduction Remedies Act, 42 U.S.C. ss.
 11601 et seq., the Parental Kidnaping Prevention Act, and the Convention on the Civil Aspects of International Child Abduction enacted at the Hague on October 25, 1980.
 Under Florida law, an order for a parenting plan, parental responsibility order, and a time-sharing schedule is a "custody" order under those laws.
 Florida law does not use the terms "custody", "visitation", or "primary residential parent" in a proceeding between separated parents.
-Those terms have no meaning under Florida law in a case between separated parents.

-1.2 Legal duty of both parents Both parents have a legal duty to promote the other parent to the child, and the child has a right to regular and frequent contact with both parents:
+Those terms have no meaning under Florida law in a case between separated parents. - 1.2 Legal duty of both parents Both parents have a legal duty to promote the other parent to the children, and the children have a right to regular and frequent contact with both parents: